Ice hockey in popular culture: Films

 A number of notable Hollywood films have been made about hockey.
 Notable hockey films include Slap Shot; The Mighty Ducks, successful enough to spawn two sequels, a cartoon series, and an NHL team named the Mighty Ducks of Anaheim (now the Anaheim Ducks); and Miracle.
 The first two are fictional comedies; the last is a drama based on the true story of the 1980 "Miracle on Ice" USA Olympic gold medal team.

 Other hockey films include Youngblood, Hockey Night, MVP: Most Valuable Primate, H-E Double Hockey Sticks, Mystery, Alaska, The Rocket: The Maurice Richard Story, The Sweater, 95, 2010's Canadian produced miniseries "Keep Your Head Up, Kid The Don Cherry Story", its 2012 follow up, "The Wrath of Grapes" and the 1937 John Wayne film Idol of the Crowds.

 One of the earliest commercial films that featured the sport prominently was the 1972 Canadian production Face-Off, starring Art Hindle.
 Many other films are less hockey-oriented but nonetheless prominently involve the sport.
 Ice Angel involves a male ice hockey player who dies and comes back to life in the body of a female figure skater.
 Both Happy Gilmore and The Cutting Edge centre around failed hockey players using their talents for other sports (golf and figure skating, respectively), while Wayne's World contains a number of prominent references to the sport during the film.
 The movie Big Daddy features actor Adam Sandler watching a hockey game involving the New York Rangers.
-The Jean-Claude Van Damme vehicle Sudden Death is set and shot entirely in the Pittsburgh Civic Arena, the (supposed) stage for the seventh game of the Stanley Cup Finals.
+The Jean-Claude Van Damme vehicle Sudden Death is set and shot entirely in the Pittsburgh Civic Arena, the (supposed) stage for the seventh game of the Stanley Cup Final.
 In the movie The Town, bank robber Doug MacRay (played by Ben Affleck) is a former draft pick of the Boston Bruins whose hockey career derails because of his propensity to get into fights with his teammates.
 In another Boston-based movie, The Friends of Eddie Coyle, Eddie (played by Robert Mitchum) is taken to a Boston Bruins game (against the Chicago Black Hawks during the 1972–1973 season at the old Boston Garden) right before he is killed.
 Upon watching Bruins great Bobby Orr, he states "Can you imagine being a kid like that?
 What is he, 24 or something?
 Greatest hockey player in the world.
 Number four – Bobby Orr.
 Geeze, what a future he’s got, huh?"
 The Canadian buddy cop film Bon Cop, Bad Cop features a by-the-book English Canadian teamed with a rule-bending French Canadian to investigate a series of murders connected to professional hockey.

 In Quebec, the 1997 film Les Boys is a cult classic for many hockey fans, enough to spawn three sequels.
 The fourth installment of Les Boys featured "Hockey Legends" such as Guy Lafleur, Pierre Bouchard, Martin Brodeur, Yvon Lambert and more.